 - What signs or symptoms should alert me to call the doctor?

 Surgery can be an anxious time in any person’s life.
-Asking questions ahead of time at the pre Op appointment can put your mind at ease to help you prepare for what is to come.
+Preparing for surgery by asking questions ahead of time at the pre Op appointment can help to put your mind at ease by preparing for what is to come.
 These questions will also be helpful for the person caring for you after the operation.